 Glenn is a partner in our Singapore office and specialises in international engineering and construction.
 He is dual qualified in both England and Wales, and Singapore.

-Glenn has over twenty years of expertise handling matters relating to onshore and offshore projects involving civil/marine engineering, foreshore fortification, built-environment public works and private developments, as well as in construction relating to infrastructure and oil and gas projects.
+Glenn has 25 years of expertise handling matters relating to onshore and offshore projects involving civil/marine engineering, foreshore fortification, built-environment public works and private developments, as well as in construction relating to infrastructure and oil and gas projects.

 In projects, Glenn has acted (by instructing and collaborating with local counsel where applicable) on PPP projects in Singapore including the Tuaspring (Tuas II) SWRO Desalination Plant, the Kranji Wastewater Reclamation and NEWater Plants, and the Singapore Sports Hub.
 He was appointed to advise the first phase dredging, foreshore fortification and EPC port terminal development project which (when completed) is proposed to be the world’s largest facility at 65 million TEUs capacity per annum.